arkivanov/Decompose/docs/navigation/children/overview.md

 - `source: NavigationSource<E>` - an observable source of navigation events, the `Generic Navigation` subscribes to the source and performs the navigation.
 The [SimpleNavigation](https://github.com/arkivanov/Decompose/blob/master/decompose/src/commonMain/kotlin/com/arkivanov/decompose/router/children/SimpleNavigation.kt) class can be used in simple cases when custom implementation is not required.
 - `key: String` - a key of the navigation, must be unique if there are multiple `children` used in the same component.
 - `initialState: () -> N` - an initial navigation state that should be used if there is no previously saved state.
-- `saveState: (state: N) -> ParcelableContainer` - a function that saves the provided navigation state into `ParcelableContainer`, called when the hosting component goes to background.
+- `saveState: (state: N) -> ParcelableContainer` (before `v3.0.0-alpha01`) - a function that saves the provided navigation state into `ParcelableContainer`, called when the hosting component goes to background.
+- `saveState: (state: N) -> SerializableContainer` (since `v3.0.0-alpha01`) - a function that saves the provided navigation state into `SerializableContainer`, called when the hosting component goes to background.
-- `restoreState: (container: ParcelableContainer) -> N` - a function that restores the navigation state from the provided `ParcelableContainer`.
+- `restoreState: (container: ParcelableContainer) -> N` (before `v3.0.0-alpha01`) - a function that restores the navigation state from the provided `ParcelableContainer`.
+The restored navigation state must have the same amount of child configurations and in the same order.
+The restored child `Statuses` can be any, e.g. a previously active child may become destroyed, etc.
+- `restoreState: (container: SerializableContainer) -> N` (since `v3.0.0-alpha01`) - a function that restores the navigation state from the provided `SerializableContainer`.
 The restored navigation state must have the same amount of child configurations and in the same order.
 The restored child `Statuses` can be any, e.g. a previously active child may become destroyed, etc.
 - `navTransformer: (state: N, event: E) -> N` - a function that transforms the current navigation state to a new one using the provided navigation event.
 The implementation diffs both navigation states and manipulates child components as needed.
 - `stateMapper: (state: N, children: List<Child<C, T>>) -> S` - combines the provided navigation state and list of child components to a resulting custom state.
 - `onStateChanged: (newState: N, oldState: N?) -> Unit` - called every time the navigation state changes, `oldState` is `null` when called first time during initialisation.